ermo/abireport-rs/DESIGN_NOTES.md

 The idea is that:

 - It should be possible to look up a symbol in a constrained set of executables and/or shared objects
-- It should be possible to look up the associated `AbiReport`, `AbiHash` and `AbiCapture` structs for any given executable or shared object.
+- It should be possible to look up the `AbiReport`, the `AbiHash` and the `AbiCapture` for any given executable or shared object.

 ## BootStrap seeding approach